artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/20fall/hw0/sensor-pack-setup.md

 ### Connect the Raspberry Pi to Wi-Fi

 After the SD card is flashed, you need to set up access to your Wi-Fi network.
-Download this [configuration file](wpa_supplicant.conf).
+Please make sure the frequency of your WI-FI is **2.4G Hz** not 5G Hz.
+Then, download this [configuration file](wpa_supplicant.conf).
 Make sure you don't rename the file – it needs to be `wpa_supplicant.conf` in order for the Raspberry Pi's operating system to find it.
 The file contents contain the following details:

 ```shell
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev